Discover the Top 10 DUI Mistakes Los Angeles Drivers Make!

 California has some of the strictest DUI Laws in the United States

 There is an art to becoming an excellent DUI lawyer.
 It requires effort, discipline, and a genuine desire to achieve excellent results.
-Manshoory Law Group offers our clients highly effective, knowledgeable, and focused legal advice specific to DUI-related cases and laws.
+Criminal defense lawyers at Manshoory Law Group offer our clients highly effective, knowledgeable, and focused legal advice specific to DUI-related cases and laws.

 Top 10 DUI Mistakes People Make in Los Angeles

-- Not Having a Designated Driver
+Not Having a Designated Driver

 Before going out for drinks, designate a driver to get you home safely.
 If you can’t assign a designated driver, request a Lyft or Uber or find the number to a local cab company.
 If you are unable to do so, bars and restaurants can always find a cab for you.

-- Failure to Have Your Driving Documents Readily Available
+Failure to Have Your Driving Documents Readily Available

 If you drink and choose to drive, have your documents ready – such as your license, registration, and proof of insurance.
 Law enforcement will be looking for any type of behavior that suggests you are under the influence.

 Not Hiring the Right Los Angeles DUI Defense Lawyer

 Many people try to do the right thing by hiring an attorney after a DUI arrest.
 Their first mistake is trusting their legal matters to a less experienced lawyer and may base their selection of an attorney solely on cost.

-- Failure to Obtain a Copy of the Police Report or witness information
+Failure to Obtain a Copy of the Police Report or Witness Information

 A witness can offer crucial information that may alter or change the facts of the case.
 Failure to collect any evidence that can be used in your favor could weaken your case.

-- Failure to Learn Your Miranda Rights
+Failure to Learn Your Miranda Rights

 Miranda rights protect your constitutional right to remain silent after an arrest, to have an attorney represent you, and to avoid self-incrimination.
 To exercise your Miranda rights, it is wise to vocalize your desire to remain silent.
 If you exercise your right by acknowledging the Miranda warning, you could strengthen your defense.

-- Self-Incrimination or Helping Police Gather Evidence Against You
+Self-Incrimination or Helping Police Gather Evidence Against You

 If the officer asks if you had any alcohol to drink, any admission you make will be used against you in court.
 Instead, invoke your right to counsel.
 Though you cannot consult a lawyer before a breath test is administered, it should prevent any further questioning.

-- Driving After a License Suspension
+Driving After a License Suspension

 If you are caught driving with a suspended license after a DUI suspension, you will face additional consequences and penalties.
 In addition to a longer license suspension period, you may be sentenced to up to 60 days in jail.
 Penalties for driving with a suspended license will be added to any previous penalties.

-- Failure to Appear at Your Court Date
+Failure to Appear at Your Court Date

 Failure to appear or forgetting your court date could result in a bench warrant for your arrest.
 The courts will revoke any bail or bonds that you may have posted.
 It is one of the most harmful mistakes in a DUI case.

 Speaking About Your Case to Someone Other Than Your Lawyer

-Talking to anyone other than your attorney, such as family, friends or co-worker’s, even statements made to your insurance adjuster after a Dui, could be harmful to your case.
+Talking to anyone other than your attorney, such as family, friends, or co-workers, even statements made to your insurance adjuster after a Dui, could be harmful to your case.
 Even if you think an officer is on your side, do not say anything.

-- Representing Yourself in Court
+Representing Yourself in Court

 can represent your best interests in court.
 If you refused to take a breath test, didn’t exercise your Miranda rights, or failed to appear in court, a lawyer has the skills and knowledge to fight the allegations made against you with a strong legal defense.